Waxey Gordon

-Waxey Gordon (born Irving Wexler; January 19, 1888 – June 24, 1952) was an American gangster who specialized in bootlegging and illegal gambling.
+Irving Wexler (born January 19, 1888 – June 24, 1952) better known as Waxey Gordon, was an American gangster who specialized in bootlegging and illegal gambling.
 An associate of Arnold Rothstein during prohibition, he was caught up in a power struggle following Rothstein's death.
 Fellow Rothstein associates Charles "Lucky" Luciano and Meyer Lansky provided authorities with evidence that led to his imprisonment for ten years.

 Youth and early career

 He was born Irving Wexler to Polish Jewish immigrant parents in New York's Lower East Side on January 19, 1888.
 Gordon became known as a pickpocket and sneak thief as a child, becoming so successful he earned the nickname "Waxey" for supposedly being so skilled in picking pockets it was as if his victims' wallets were lined with wax.
 In 1914, he participated in a gang fight that resulted in the death of a court clerk named Samuel Straus.
 Wexler was put on trial for the crime but acquitted by a jury in February 1917.

 Joining "Dopey" Benny Fein's labor sluggers in the early 1910s Gordon helped organize Fein's operations before being noticed by Arnold Rothstein, who hired him away from Fein and put him to work as a rum-runner during the first years of Prohibition.